Dleibe1/Project-Builder/README.md

 7. Navigate to http://localhost:3000.
 You should see the introduction page of the Project Builder application.

-8. A user has been seeded for use on the site
+8. A user has been seeded for use on the site.

 ```
 Username: example@example.com